 Breccan laughed.
 “Well at least I had meaning somewhere!”

 They walked away from the camp.
-Lux shook her head with disappointment and the other Breccan crewmembers stared into the fire.
+Lux shook her head with a sigh and the other Breccan crewmembers continued to stare into the fire.

-A moment later we heard a grunt and Breccan came flying and landed face up by the fire.
-He was about a foot deep in the snow.
-Then Kiko walked over to her tent to join Rei.
+A moment later we heard a grunt and Breccan came flying back to us, landing face up by the fire, and a foot deep in the snow.
+We watched as Kiko then walked over to her tent to join Rei.

 “No warning huh?” he wheezed from his spot.

-“Well at least someone is amused.”
-Breccan grunted while getting back up.
+“Well at least someone’s amused,” Breccan croaked, wobbling to his feet.
 He brushed the snow off of himself.
 “I’m going to bed,” was the last thing he said before leaving the camp fire.

 After he left, Lux took Pippa to their tent.